digitalspring/whitepaper/whitepaper.md

 entity a user can employ to finetune his privacy settings: If he wishes to share some data with a selected group of people, he sets up a multicast group consisting of the desired recipients and sends the data to this group.
-If some of the recipients must not know each other, i.e. if they must not know that they're all receiving the data in question, multiple groups have to be created.
+If any of the recipients must not know each other, i.e. if they must not know that they're all receiving the data in question or that the receiver is in touch with all of them, multiple groups have to be created.

 An important point concerns the type of data to be sent to the group and its consequences for the way in which the distribution needs to happen.
-For text messages and files / documents, it's obviously critical that all data will be received by the desired recipients with absolute confidence, i.e. that the transmission is *reliable*.
+For text messages and files, it's obviously critical that all data will be received by the desired recipients with absolute confidence, i.e. that the transmission is *reliable*.
 Meanwhile, delays in the transmission of up to the order of seconds are not of particular trouble.
 In contrast, for live broadcasting of audio and video it is crucial for latencies to be minimized while single frames of a video can certainly be dropped without causing a major deterioration in quality